Welcome to a new concept in personal wellness!

 Julie Dale is Wellness Director at Motivated Zen, teaching people of all ages to balance their lives through mind/body awareness, adventures in nature, find personal meaning and fulfillment through life coaching and retreats, and create a life of peaceful purpose.

 My work in the field of mind/body connection began in 2000 while studying sports psychology, motivation, and physiology in college.
-Early on, I began working as a technician in the AIMS Stress Management/Biofeedback Clinic in Colorado where we taught clients to systematically relax and regulate their body through awareness and mindfulness.
-Eventually moving to Oregon, I earned a B.S. in Psychology from Washington State University Vancouver studying psychology, neuropsychology, pathology, and the benefits of meditation, mind/body awareness, Yoga, and Zen self-care practices, as well as studied Speech and Hearing Sciences at Portland State University.
-My education also focused on Industrial Organizational psychology and the stress unique to the corporate world, and includes a certificate in Human Resource Management.
-I went on to complete a post-baccalaureate Speech & Language Pathology program, and am currently finishing a Master’s degree in Clinical Mental Health Counseling while being a practicing Life Coach.
+As a technician at the AIMS Community College Stress Management/Biofeedback Clinic in Colorado, I taught clients to regulate their body through awareness and mindfulness.
+Upon moving to Oregon in 2003, I earned a B.S. in Psychology from Washington State University, Vancouver, studying psychology, neuropsychology, pathology, and the benefits of meditation, mind/body awareness.
+I completed the Speech and Language Pathology Post-Bacc program at Portland State University in 2012, and have a M.S. in Clinical Mental Health Counseling through Capella University.
 I’m a member of the American Counseling Association, Psi Chi (National Honor Society in Psychology), and Chi Sigma Iota (National Honor Society in Counseling).

-Lastly, I am also a professional kayaker, and the founder and Organizer of Kayak Portland, a growing paddling community in the Portland metro area, as well as a professional musician for 20+ years, performing in and directing music programs throughout the Northwest and across the U.S. I have been an individual artist as well as music director for one cathedral and many churches, and I take great joy in mentoring artists and athletes of all disciplines, working on performance, motivation, and reduction of performance anxiety.
+I am also a professional kayaker, and the founder and Organizer of Kayak Portland, a growing paddling community in the Portland metro area, as well as a professional musician for 20+ years, performing in and directing music programs throughout the Northwest and across the U.S.